How does EAS work?

 Why is DHS sponsoring the MN EAS?

 DHS received stakeholder input that action was needed to address gaps in information exchange for providers who are part of accountable care arrangements working to provide high quality care to patients on Medical Assistance.
 The implementation of MN EAS takes tangible steps to advance the Minnesota E-Health Vision of connecting networks and enabling the consistent exchange of a critical care transaction.
-DHS is acting to address this need for Medicaid providers by onboarding IHP providers and will continue implementation to other Medicaid providers over the next couple of years.

 How do I sign up for EAS?